-In response to comments by the Fire Sector Federation via the Building Control Alliance (BCA), The Structural Timber Association (STA) has recently published Structural timber buildings fire safety in use guidance (Volume 6) which provides guidance on how designers ought to deal with these matters.
-This sets out credible pathways to demonstrating compliance with the requirements of the buildings regulations that go over and above the prescriptive fire resistance requirements stated in the Approved Documents.
+In response to comments by the Fire Sector Federation via the Building Control Alliance, the Structural Timber Association (STA) has recently published Structural timber buildings fire safety in use guidance (Volume 6), which provides guidance on how designers ought to deal with these matters.
+This sets out credible pathways to demonstrating compliance with the requirements of the Building Regulations that go over and above the prescriptive fire resistance requirements stated in the Approved Documents.